 As they say, on a river cruise, everyone wakes up when the captain wakes up.
 Tomorrow, right after breakfast, was a visit to the massive Bonneville Dam followed by a short motor coach ride along the winding Columbia River Road to Multnomah Falls.

-Follow along with me on this seven-night cruise that traces the river voyage that Captains Lewis and Clark, Sacagawea and a band of three-dozen adventurous men experienced long ago.
+Follow along with me on this seven-night cruise aboard UnCruise Adventure’s S.S.
+Legacy that traces the river voyage that Captains Lewis and Clark, Sacagawea and a band of three-dozen adventurous men experienced long ago.

 Day 1: Aboard the S.S.
-Legacy to cruise the Columbia and Snake Rivers (That’s this one)
+Legacy to cruise the Columbia and Snake Rivers (That’s this post!)

 Day 2: Bonneville Dam and towering Multnomah Falls